blankenshipg17/ISPel-content-web-applications/web-apps/software_design_and_javaScript/file6/index.md

     * Total score > 6, yes; <=6 no
   * Random guess: randomly decide if a student is a vampire.
   * (Optional) Learn more about how to build a decision tree to solve this problem if you want: <https://www.youtube.com/watch?v=SXBG3RGr_Rc>
-* “Control”
+* “Controller”
   * a user should be able to choose different data processing methods (“Model” logic) with a list select box.
 Sample code introduced in Example 25.
   * A user should be able to upload and display a classmate information with a table.
 Example 26.
   * The table should be updated if a piece of new classmate information is input.
 Example 27.
 * Existing student data: Example 24 (classmate_data).
 * A flowchart about your vampire app, try Microsoft Visio => onthehub free
 * Submit using Github, add Rui (ruiwu1990) and TA as collaborator, one github manager from your team.
-Due <mark>March 16</mark>
+Due <mark>March 22</mark>

 ||| [Index](../../)||| [Prev](../file5/)||| [Next](../file7/)|||